Submissions Guidelines

 III.
 The Selection Process for Academic Submissions

-The Executive Board of Inter Gentes makes the final decisions regarding publication following the peer review process.
-The Faculty adviser and the members of the Advisory Board are usually consulted on the evaluation of articles.
-Authors should expect to work closely with our Editorial Board on substantive and format revisions prior to the article’s final publication.
+Following peer review, the Executive Board of Inter Gentes makes all final publication decisions.
+The Faculty Advisor and members of the Advisory Board may be consulted during this process.
+Authors whose articles are selected should expect to work closely with the Editorial Board on substantive edits and formatting before publication.

 Timeline